Roller Blades & Deceit

 Now here is where this story takes a creepy gross turn.
 Because my mom is a

 sentimental hoarder good mother she had saved all of my baby teeth in a little box in her dresser.
-So we hatched a plan to get one of my old teeth, cover it with a bit of red food coloring to make it look bloody, and then toss it into the wood chips to be “found” and claimed as Tom’s.
+So we hatched a plan to get one of my old teeth, DIP IT IN BLOOD FROM THE SINK, and then toss it into the wood chips to be “found” and claimed as Tom’s.
 Looking back on this story all of it makes me nauseous and I hope that you aren’t eating anything while reading this.
 I should have said that A LOT earlier.

 With increased curiosity about where all the rest of my baby teeth are right now,